 What Are The Benefits of Unearned Revenue?

-Even though unearned revenue is considered a liability because you haven’t technically earned it until you provide the good or service, it can still benefit you.
-Here are a few of the most noteworthy advantages of unearned revenue.
+Although unearned revenue is a liability because you haven’t technically earned it until you provide the good or service, it can still benefit you.
+Here are a few of the most significant advantages of unearned revenue.

 Improves Cash Flow

-Let’s be honest; when it comes to owning a successful small business, cash is king.
+Let’s be honest: cash is king when owning a successful small business.
 It’s what covers your expenses and helps you out during slow seasons.
-By collecting upfront payment, you’ll find it easier to keep a positive cash flow and stay afloat during hard times.
+You’ll find it easier to keep a positive cash flow and stay afloat during challenging times by receiving payment upfront.

 Increases Working Capital